quanjingchen/BurnIt/README.md

 <ul>
   <li>Displays a summary of the user's calorie intake and outtake.</li>
-  <li>Uses ChatGPT gpt-3.5-turbo to generate a quick and personalized suggestion on user's calorie intake and physical activity.</li>
+  <li>Uses GPT gpt-3.5-turbo to generate a quick and personalized suggestion on user's calorie intake and physical activity.</li>
   <li>Includes a date selector that allows the user to choose to display last 7 days or last 30 days.</li>
   <li>Includes a line chart that visualizes the user's calorie intake and outtake over time.</li>
   <li>Clicking on the profile avatar will open a modal that allows the user to edit their profile information and log out.</li>